blprnt/HTCB/README.md

 ## Small Assignment (Due Next Week):

-Pick a bird data set (small or large) and produce a visualization of the data.
+Pick a bird data set (small or large) and produce a simple visualization of the data.
 Be prepared to share it in class next week.
+This could be built in Glitch or another software platform, or can be produced in any kind of physical media.

 Class 4 - 4/12/21 - Calls & Songs
 ------------